-At STEM Women we specialise in addressing the gender imbalance in STEM fields by hosting networking events and careers fairs for STEM employers and female students studying a course in these subjects.
+At STEM Women we specialise in addressing the gender imbalance in STEM fields by hosting face-to-face and virtual networking events and careers fairs for STEM employers and female students studying a course in these subjects.

 Women in STEM Statistics – General Outlook for Female Students